 “Was this Kazantzakis house?”
 I asked.
-A mistake.
+This was a mistake.

 “Ti?
-What?” he put his red face close to mine.
+What?” he put his big red face close to mine.
 “What did you say?”

-I made my apologies.
-He watched us all the way back over the beach, glaring as we passed the sun-worshippers, up the gentle slope towards the main road leading away.
+I made my apologies and he watched us like a hawk all the way back over the beach, glaring at us as we passed the sun-worshippers, up the gentle slope again towards the main road leading away.
 Out south.

 Together they attacked the Turkish garrison at Kalamata.
-Further fierce battles.
-Then the destruction of the Ottoman navy in Pylos.
-And by 1830, Greece was an independent state.
+Then further fierce battles and then the destruction of the Ottoman navy in Pylos and then, by 1830, Greece was an independent state.